Tax Number: 9408982198

 About

+My African World Foundation was established with a dream to equip Africans with a tenacious commitment to empower woman, youth and children through sport and education.
 We believe that sport is a platform to unite people of all walks of life and can contribute to the overall development of a person of any age.
-There are many benefits to be obtained through playing sport.
-We think some of the main values and characteristics that are acquired while being involved in sporting activities include, but are not limited to, respect for others, physical fitness development, teamwork, and the ability to be humble in victory or defeat.
-Moreover, we hope to instil the pledge of hard work and the hunger to succeed in our participants so that they will be able to carry these prime values with them through their lives.
+The values and characteristics acquired through playing sport includes respect for others, physical fitness development, teamwork, and the ability to be humble in victory or defeat -to name a few of numerous benefits-.
+Moreover, to instil the pledge of hard work and the hunger to succeed by which participants will carry these prime values throughout their entire life.

 Education is the master key to open the doors to success and a better life for all Africans, especially today and evermore in the future.
 Sport and education are a brilliant combination as a healthy body is a healthy mind, and vice versa; one compliments the other.